cerensenol/DSA-210-Project/README.md

 - Mental illness, particularly when untreated, is associated with increased drug use.
 - Drug use is more strongly associated with violent crime than mental illness alone.
 - States with better access to mental health services may see slightly lower substance use, but access alone is not a sufficient predictor.
-- Linear regression models helped reveal these patterns, though their explanatory power was moderate at best — highlighting the need for more granular or multi-factor data (e.g., socioeconomic, education, policy).
+- Linear regression models helped reveal these patterns, though their explanatory power was moderate at best-highlighting the need for more granular or multi-factor data (e.g., socioeconomic, education, policy).